GVishu24/BridgeLabz_2115001138/README.md

 Learnings - Learned about concept of inheritance and its relationships.
 Theory Topics covered - Single level inheritance, Multilevel Inheritance, Hierarchical Inheritance, Method overriding, Constructor Inheritance, Polimorphism and inheritance, Access Modifiers and inheritance.

 8-FEB-2025 - Completed Inheritance assignment and uploaded it.

+10-2-2025 - Submitted assignment solution of Encapsulation.

+Learnings- Learned about the concept of Encapsulation, Abstraction, method hiding, abstract classes and abstract methods, Interface.